 BPA, BPS, BPF Free Plastic (Tritan)

 Knowing how bad BPAs are for our kids, it’s great to see that the manufacturers these days are all NOT using them.
 Of course, it has gotten a little more complex since the discovery of the BPA problem.
 Similar chemicals like BPA are also not great for us, so they are also avoiding those.

 Both Camelbak and Contigo are using Tritan plastics which DO NOT use any of these chemicals.

 Where there is silicone used, like in the sipping area, they also use medical-grade materials too.

 [amazon fields=”B079QWF3V8 ” value=”thumb” image_size=”large” image=”2″ tracking_id=”gacm-20” ]

 Stainless Steel Options

-If you do want to avoid plastic where you can, Contigo also offer a stainless steel version which you might want to check out.
+If you do want to avoid plastic where you can, Contigo also offers a stainless steel version which you might want to check out.

 So too does Camelbak, even if they are not as commonly seen or used by most people.

 Dishwasher Safe & Easy To Take Apart